julzaza/wildwitchherbs/_posts/2026-01-23-balkan-animal-spirits-mythic-creatures.md

 - **Ancestral resonance:** Animals embodied lineage, protection, and wisdom from elders.
 - **Boundary figures:** Spirits like *đeman* or snakes teach respect for thresholds and wild spaces.

-For modern witches and herbalists, working with these spirits encourages **observation, respect, and intentionality**.
+Working with these spirits encourages **observation, respect, and intentionality**.
 Pairing herbs, ritual, and attentive observation allows practitioners to **listen to the hidden voices of the natural and spiritual worlds**, much like the ancient Vlach and Serbian communities did.

 - **Herbal Allies:** Wormwood, sage, thyme, and St. John’s Wort enhance intuition and spiritual connection.
 - **Ritual Timing:** Engage with spirits during liminal nights—Christmas Eve, St. John’s Eve, or full moons—to align with ancestral practices.